zendframework/zend-math/doc/book/zend.math.introduction.md

 We suggest to set the $strong to true if you need to generate random number for cryptographic and security implementation.

-If `$strong` is set to true and you try to generate random values in a PHP environment without the OpenSSL and the Mcrypt extensions the component will throw an Exception.
+If `$strong` is set to true and you try to generate random values in a PHP environment without a secure pseudo-random source the component will throw an Exception.

 Below we reported an example on how to generate random data using `Zend\Math\Rand`.